 Seek justice for the wrongful death of a loved one

-At Soloman Law, we can help and represent you and your family from a wrongful death claim with a compassionate and careful understanding of your unique and emotional situation.
+At Soloman Law we can help you and your family with a wrongful death claim, and represent you with a compassionate and careful understanding of your unique and emotional situation.
 We will be respectful in your family’s time of grief, while also working aggressively to achieve answers and the compensation you rightly deserve for your pain, suffering, and loss.

 What makes us different

 - Experienced lawyer and former insurance claims adjuster finalize cases.

 - 30-day no fee customer satisfaction period.

 Bothell, Mill Creek, Edmonds and Lynnwood wrongful death